Kobayashi Travel Fund

 Attendance and participation at discipline-oriented meetings, international congresses and specialized symposia, even for purposes of reporting the results of scholarly efforts, are not eligible for funding by this program.

 Funds will be available immediately.
-All travel must be completed be the end of the calendar year following the application.
+All travel must be completed be the end of the academic year (including summer break) following the application.

 PROPOSAL FORMAT AND SUBMISSION